-A whole-school, child-centred approach is fundamental to all aspects of everyday life at our school.
-At St Thomas Centre Nursery School, we strive to create a culture which enables children to express their wishes and feelings and talk about anything that is of importance to them.
+At St. Jude's Catholic Primary School we strive to create a culture which enables children to express their wishes and feelings and talk about anything that is of importance to them.
 We believe that every child deserves to receive an education within an environment where they feel safe to learn and develop.
 We want our pupils, staff, parents and carers to have confidence and trust in our goals and know that collaborative working is fundamental to create and maintain a child-centred approach to safeguarding.